hewmorist/ESP32-C6-LED-blink-ESP-IDF-PlO-DevC/Readme.md

 This should create the link to the /dev/ttyUSB0 device

-Plug in the ESP32C6 DevkitM board into the USB port and run the following from a Command Prompt window in WINDOWS running as Administrator:
+Plug in the ESP32C6 DevkitM board into the USB port and run the following commands from a Command Prompt window in WINDOWS running as Administrator:

-usbipd list    (to see the <busid>) usbipd bind <busid>
+usbipd list    (to see the <busid>)

+usbipd bind <busid>

-usbipd list    (should show <busid> as SHARED) usbipd attach --wsl --busid <busid> (you should hear the connect sound)
+usbipd list    (should show <busid> as SHARED)

+usbipd attach --wsl --busid <busid> (you should hear the connect sound)

 Return to VsCode and from a PIO New Terminal type: "pio device list"